lukecheeseman/ponyta/VDT.md

+# Syntax
+## Value-Depdenent Types
+* similar to generics, but using a leading lowercase identitifer
+* one must also provide a type constraint on the value
+* example: class C1[n: U32]

+## Compile-Time Expressions
+* '#' <postfix> is the bnf that is used
+* putting a '#' in front of an expression tells the compiler to try to evaluate the expression

 # Rules for compile-time expressions

 * Primitive literal values such as integers, floating-point values, boolean and strings are compile-time values.